Ne-kketsu/Matchstick/README.md

 My very first project with an Artificial Intelligence.

 - NOTE:
-Currently avaible on Linux OS only.
-Windows version coming soon.
+Currently avaible on !Linux OS only!.

 - USAGE:
 1. in root directory (Matchstick), open terminal and enter "make" command.